Scuba School and Family Dive Center Belize

 SSAFDCB was the first dive center to obtain the Gold Standard in the country.

-Follow all Covid-19 safety prodocols.
+Follow all Covid-19 safety protocols.

 1.

-What happens if there is bad weather and I am scheduled to dive?
+What happens if there is bad weather, and I am scheduled to dive?

 Here at Scuba School and Family Dive Center Belize, safety is our number one priority.
 Thus, we are constantly monitoring weather conditions to ensure a safe and enjoyable trip for our guests.
 If there is bad weather on a day you are scheduled to dive, we will contact you so that we can postpone your diving until a later time when the weather is more favorable.